Code-Institute-Submissions/xhulja-beauty-salon/README.md

  * Scrolled down to the GitHub Pages area.
  * Selected 'Master Branch' from the 'Source' dropdown menu.
  * Clicked to confirm my selection.
- * Beauty Salon now live on GitHub Pages.
+ * Xhulja Beauty Salon now live on GitHub Pages.